ITU-GeoAI-Challenge/GeoAI-Challenge-for-Air-Pollution-Susceptibility-Mapping/README.md

   5. requirements.txt- has the module version required to run the notebook successfuly

-  7. lgb_sub.csv - contains the predictions for our proposed model
+  6. lgb_sub.csv - contains the predictions for our proposed model
+  7. Grand Final Presentation Power point - GeoAI Air Quality Susepcitibility.pptx

 Order of Running the Files
   1. Ensure all files are residing in the same folder.
 I run them on conda environment in my computer